Back to All Blogs

 Planeswalkers

-Planeswalkers are powerful allies with multiple abilities you can use each turn, and they have their own "loyalty" (health).
+Planeswalkers are powerful allies with multiple abilities you can use each turn, and with their own "loyalty" (health).
 They are game-changers, so protect them!

 MTG Rules - How To Play Magic: The Gathering Standard Step-by-Step